simonmichael/hledger/hledger/hledger_options.m4.md

              $103.00  assets:euros
 ```

-Note that in hledger, market prices are always declared explicitly with P directives;
-we do not infer them from [transaction prices](/manual.html#transaction-prices) as Ledger does.

 ### -X: Market value in specified commodity

-The `-X/--exchange` option is like `-V/--market` except it takes a
+The `-X/--exchange` option is like `-V`, except it specifies the target commodity you would like to convert to.
-commodity symbol argument, so that you can select a different target commodity.
-It is similar to the same option in Ledger, with the same caveat mentioned above.
 It is equivalent to `--value=now,COMM` or `--value=end,COMM`.

-### --value
+### --value: Flexible valuation

 *(experimental, added 201905)*